How to Insulate a Garden Room, Summerhouse or Shed

 This can be tricky if you are unable to access underneath the building.
 If this is the case the only real option is to insulate on top of the existing floor.
 This will mean raising the floor which can also create a problem.
 The best way to approach this is to lay a thin (but good insulator) 3-4mm underlay and put a reasonably thick floorboard down.
 I have previously used a gold standard thermal underlay before which is perfect for this situation.

 Here is an image of my garden room build.
-I installed an extra layer of foil covered bubble wrap underneath the floorboards for an extra layer of insulation.
+I installed an extra layer of foil-covered bubble wrap underneath the floorboards for an extra layer of insulation.
+This extra layer of insulation is great, especially in the wet and cold British climate, and these voucher codes can save you a bundle on it too!

-When insulating a garden building floor. try and add a number of layers of insulation for the best results.
+When insulating a garden building floor. try and add several layers of insulation for the best results.
 Warm air will be trapped between each layer for better thermal efficiency.

 Read all about the different types of shed bases here to get an idea of what is possible when trying to insulate your shed base.